ATLas278/mask_detection/README.md

 ## What is VideoStream?
 **VideoStream** is a module in the Computer Vision library that allows us to stream a video, and capture each and every segment of a video.<br>

-After loading the models and building a **detect_and_predict** function, I then initialize the video stream.
+After I loaded the models and building a **detect_and_predict** function, I then initializedthe video stream.
 ```python
 vs = VideoStream(0).start()
 ```
-Then I loop through the frames from the video stream, and within the loop I call on the **detect_and_predict** function.<br>
+Then I looped through the frames from the video stream, and within the loop I called on the **detect_and_predict** function.<br>

-Lastly, for our bounding box, I determine the class labels and color, include the confidence in the label, and then display the bounding box on the output frames.
+Lastly, for our bounding box, I determined the class labels and color, included the confidence in the label, and then displayed the bounding box on the output frames.
 ```python
 vs = VideoStream(0).start()